creme332/mauritius-scholarship-alert/README.md

 *
 ```

-> Keep `scholarships.txt` empty to disable reminders.

 # 🤚 Limitations
 - Up to 5 emails (excluding reminders) can be sent every 12 hours.

->This limits the consequences of a program malfunction in the event of a major change to the scholarship website.
+> ⚠ This limits the consequences of a program malfunction in the event of a major change to the scholarship website.
 In the worst case scenario, the program may send emails for all scholarships at once and you may get your gmail account banned.
 Change the email limit in the source code at your own risk.

 - If you set your repository to private, Github Actions will give you only 2000 execution minutes per month.
 A public Github repository has no such limit.
-- The `main.py` script has a run duration of 25-60 seconds on the  Ubuntu 2-core runner from Github Actions.
+- The `main.py` script has a run duration of **25-60 seconds** on the  Ubuntu 2-core runner provided by Github.

 For updated information about quotas :
 - [Github Actions Quotas](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)
 - [Gmail Quotas](https://support.google.com/a/answer/166852?hl=en)

-# 🙋‍♂️Disclaimer
-- This project is not affiliated with the Ministry of Education of Mauritius.

 # 📃License
  This project uses the MIT license.

-# Issues faced when scraping
-- Website has inconsistent HTML. (no standard date format for closing date, erratic line breaks, presence of LF/CR chars, ...)

 # 🔨 To-Do
 - [ ] Add unit tests + possibly a separate workflow